realliyifei/alfred-file-renamer/README.md

 Two ways to use it:

-1. hotkey double-tapped SHIFT: rename the contents **in-place** where the cursor is
+1. hotkey - double-tapped `⇧`: rename the contents **in-place** where the cursor is
-2. trigger keyword is `rn`: rename the contents from clipboard by alfred box
+2. trigger keyword - `rn`: rename the contents from clipboard by alfred box

 ## Limitations